 What is a holistic veterinarian?

-- Membership in the American Holistic Veterinary Medical Association: There is actually a professional organization for veterinarians who practice holistic medicine.
+- Membership in the American Holistic Veterinary Medical Association: There is a professional organization for veterinarians who practice holistic medicine.
 If the vet in question advertises membership, they practice holistic medicine.

 - Read about them: Most veterinarians who practice holistic medicine advertise this fact.
 Visit their website and see if they advertise holistic medicine.

 - Check out the services and treatments offered: What sets holistic veterinarians apart from traditional veterinarians is their use of alternative and complementary medicines/treatments.
 If they offer acupuncture, chiropractic treatment, homeopathy, herbal treatments, or other unconventional treatments, they are practitioners of holistic medicine.
-By using our site to search for veterinarians, you can view a list of provided services, treated species, and overall ratings all in one place!

 - Ask them: While it may seem like common sense, asking a veterinarian whether they practice holistic medicine or not is the quickest way to find your answer.
 It’s possible that a veterinarian takes a holistic approach to medicine but currently doesn’t offer complementary or alternative treatments themselves.
 They’ll still be able to refer you to trained professionals based on your pet’s needs.